Shao0oo/mujoco/simulate/README.md

 # Simulate App

+`./cmake-build-debug/bin/simulate ./model/panda/scene.xml` run to simulate Franka
-`simulate` is a fully-featured interactive application for MuJoCo.
-It opens an OpenGL window using the platform-independent GLFW library, and renders the simulation state in it.
+Emika Panda.
+Opens an OpenGlwindow using the platform-independent GLFW library, and renders the simulation state in it.
 There is built-in help, simulation statistics, profiler, sensor data plots.

-The model file can be specified as a command-line argument, or loaded at runtime using drag-and-drop functionality.
+Or run `simulate` using drag-and-drop functionality.
 Below is a screen-capture of simulate in action:

 <a href="https://youtu.be/0ORsj_E17B0" target="_blank">